 An electrician may experience electric shock due to direct contact with energized circuit conductors or due to stray voltage caused by faults in a system.
-An electric arc exposes eyes and skin to hazardous amounts of heat and light.

 Your fridge died?
 Lights are going off?
 Looking for a professional in your neighborhood?
 You just found him! =>

 In addition to the workplace hazards generally faced by industrial workers, electricians are also particularly exposed to injury by electricity.